 - Salt and freshly ground black pepper

-- 1. Place the tomatoes in a large pot or Dutch oven with 6 tablespoons water.
-Dampen a large piece of crumpled parchment paper with cold water, open it, and place it directly over the tomatoes.
-Cover the pot and cook over very low heat for 30 minutes, shaking the pot occasionally to stir.
-Do not open, as the tomatoes are sweating and cooking in their own steam.
+- Plop the tomatoes into a large pot or Dutch oven and add the water.
+Dampen a large piece of crumpled parchment paper with cold water, open it, and place it directly on the tomatoes.
+Cover the pot and cook over very low heat for 30 minutes, shaking the pot occasionally to keep the tomatoes from sticking to the bottom.

-- 2. Transfer the tomatoes to a food processor, working in 2 or 3 batches if necessary, and process until smooth.
-Strain through a sieve, discarding the skins and seeds, if desired.
-Place the strained tomatoes, olive oil, shallots, garlic, and herbs in a pot.
+- Place the strained tomatoes, oil, shallots, garlic, and herbs in a pot.
 Bring to a boil, reduce the heat, and simmer for 40 to 50 minutes, until reduced to about 12 cups.
-Season with salt and pepper to taste, adding the sugar if necessary.
-Use immediately, if desired, or freeze or later.

 This freezer tomato sauce is sweet yet tart.
 I’d reduce it even further after defrosting, as ice crystals may build up during freezing and thin the sauce.